 The All-Star Global Concert could not open with a more apt way – a jazz version of a Welcome to Country ceremony, performed by didgeridoo master William Barton who engaged in a mesmerising dialogue with James Morrison.
-The trumpeter is of course, Australia’s jazz ambassador to International Jazz Day, having performed at the White House Global Concert in Washington, in 2016and at the Mariinsky Theatre in St. Petersburg, last year – after all, he is probably the only jazz instrumentalist to be a household name in Australia.
+The trumpeter is, of course, Australia’s ambassador to International Jazz Day, having performed at the White House Global Concert in Washington, in 2016and at the Mariinsky Theatre in St. Petersburg, last year – after all, he is one of the very few jazz instrumentalists who can claim to be a household name in Australia.

 Following this haunting, beautiful performance, another Australian national treasure, Paul Grabowsky played the first notes of ‘East of the Sun, West of the Moon’; he was joined by a dream team of Australian and American musicians – sparkling vocalist Jane Monheit, brilliant guitarist James Muller, rising bass star Ben Williams, Mexican powerhouse Antonio Santchez on drums and Mat Jodrell on trumpet, who was on fire, offering the first of many highlights.